-Welcome to ANZCA Library's new WorldCat Discovery service.
-The new service allows users to access the entire ANZCA Library collection through a single Google-like search interface.
+Welcome to ANZCA Library's WorldCat Discovery service.
+The service allows users to access the entire ANZCA Library collection through a single Google-like search interface.
 This includes article-level access to over 900+ full-text medical journals, and title-level access to 9000+ medical e-books and nearly 2500 specialised anaesthesia and pain-medicine-related print items.

 Accessing library e-resources